The Body at School: A Forgotten Dimension

 Sylvain Wagnon, University of Montpellier and Fabien Groeninger, University of Montpellier

 Beyond this measure—and the awareness it implies—the role of the body in learning remains an open question.
-Is this not one of the great oversights in the history of French education?
-How can we today envision an education system that takes into account the whole child, in order to foster the development and empowerment of all?
+Isn’t this one of the great oversights in the history of French education?
+How can we today envision an education system that takes into account the whole child, in order to foster the fulfillment and empowerment of all?

 The ministry’s proposal to promote physical activity among students is in line with the international Daily Mile initiative.
-Launched in Scotland in 2012, this program encourages children in all schools to run one mile—or more than 1,500 meters—every day.
+Launched in Scotland in 2012, this program involves having children at all schools run one mile—or more than 1,500 meters—every day.

 On a voluntary basis, more than 90% of Finnish schools participate in the program.
-Recess periods are scheduled regularly so that children do not remain seated for more than two hours, while relaxation exercises help students focus on all their schoolwork.
+Recess periods are scheduled regularly so that children do not remain seated for more than two hours, while relaxation exercises help students focus on all their school activities.

 In France, physical education has certainly been part of the school curriculum for a long time, and the Third Republic even assigned it civic, patriotic, health-related, and economic objectives.
-Gradually, the sporting aspect was taken into account—particularly under the Popular Front with Jean Zay, who saw it as a measure of social justice and equality.
-But it was not until 1962 that the discipline was officially established as an institutional subject.
+Gradually, the sporting aspect came to be recognized—particularly under the Popular Front with Jean Zay, who viewed it as a means of promoting social justice and equality.
+But it wasn’t until 1962 that the discipline was officially established as an institutional subject.

-Nevertheless, physical education remains a subject that must constantly reaffirm its legitimacy in the face of so-called “intellectual” disciplines.
-This turbulent history of the relationship between physical and intellectual education partly explains why physical education teachers were not fully integrated into the National Education system until 1981—they had previously been under the jurisdiction of the Ministry of Youth and Sports.
+Nevertheless, physical education and sports remain a subject that must constantly reaffirm its legitimacy in the face of so-called “intellectual” disciplines.
+This turbulent history of the relationship between physical and intellectual education partly explains why physical education teachers were not fully integrated administratively into the National Education System until 1981—they had previously been under the jurisdiction of the Ministry of Youth and Sports.

 The pioneering work of Pierre Arnaud, Georges Vigarello, Jacqueline Descarpentries, and Bernard Andrieu has highlighted this prioritization of cognitive learning over physical learning, largely for religious and political reasons.
 The body, perceived as an obstacle and a source of disruption, is excluded from the school setting.
 It is an obedient, tamed, and standardized body that the French school system has shaped through the centuries-old classroom format, where children sit all day long.

-There has long been a real taboo surrounding the body in schools, as well as regarding knowledge of the body and taking children’s biological rhythms into account in the learning process.
+There is a real, long-standing taboo in schools surrounding the body, knowledge of the body, and taking children’s biological rhythms into account in the learning process.

 See also: